Become a Creator today!Start creating today - Share your story with the world!

 Speaker

 So definitely knows the industry.
 That's for sure.
 There wouldn't be that many.
-There wouldn't be many that had more experience than them up.
+There wouldn't be many that had more experience than them.
 Has he got a full head of hair?
 Only a person that doesn't have a full head of hair is going to ask that question.
-I can tell you, you've been wearing away years right you could have told, you could have given me 70 questions to ask after that.
+I can tell you, you've been wearing a wig for years, right?
+You could have told, you could have given me 70 questions to ask after that.
 I don't think, has he got a full head set of hair would have popped in there.

 00:23:12